sleeplessinc/node-chopper/README.md

 ## StreamChopper

-This will let you read a line at a time from text stream in a throttled manner
+The object created from StreamChopper() lets you read a line at a time from a stream in a throttled manner:

 	require("chopper");